BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/testing-mocking-api-data.md

 Now we can run our test and mock data file will be generated automatically.

 :::warning Remember
 Run your test with real backend api while generating mock data.
 After generating data, remove data generation commands from your test.
 Otherwise mock data file will be overwritten every time you run your test.
+If it is already mocked or partially mocked, it will not generate any data but it will overwrite existing data with empty object.
 :::

 After generating data **run prettier to format it properly.**